-On January 2, 2019 the representative of the International Yiddish Center at the World Jewish Congress, Professor Valery Dymshitz from the University of St. Petersburg, provided two lectures in Moscow for about 30 members of a Jewish young leadership program "Knafaim".
+On January 2, 2019 the representative of the International Yiddish Center at the World Jewish Congress, Professor Valery Dymshitz from the University of St. Petersburg, provided two lectures in Moscow for about 30 members of a Jewish young leadership program "Knafayim".

 The lectures' subjects were as follows: "Ways of development of Yiddish prose" and "Cultural peculiarities in Yiddish fairy tales".